Meowtix/Data-Structures-and-Algorithms-in-Javascript/README.md

     - Binary Search
 - **Sorting**:
     - Bubble Sort
+    - Selection Sort

 ## To Do

-1. Implement more algorithms and data structures
+- [ ] Implement more algorithms and data structures
-2. Add tests
+- [ ] Add tests
-3. Add documentation for all implementations
+- [ ] Add documentation for all implementations
+- [ ] Explain space and time complexity

 ## How to use